rishikarri/MyReactInterviewGuide/README.md

 Typically should use controlled components as they support instant field validation, allow you to disable / enable buttons and enforce input formats

+### What is React Fiber?

+React Fiber is the next implementation of React's reconciliation algorithm.

 ### What is Redux?

 Redux is a JavaScript library used to predictably manage an application’s state.

+### What is a Higher-Order-Component?

+A higher order component is a function that takes a component as an input and returns an enhanced component as an output.

+const EnhancedComponent = higherOrderComponent(WrappedComponent);

+The most common example I can think of is the connect example in the Redux library that "connects" a React Component to the Redux store

+### In which lifecycle event do you make AJAX requests and why?

+componentDidMount - by doing this, you can guarantee that there is actually a component to update.
+Additionally, this will only run one time as opposed to other lifecycle hooks which could trigger an infinite re-render and break your app.

+### What does shouldComponentUpdate do and why is it important?

+shouldComponentUpdate is a lifecycle method that allows us to opt out of the reconciliation process for the component we use it in.
+It allows the developer to have fine motor control over which situations the UI should or shouldn't update.

+### Why would you use React.Children.map(props.children, () => ) instead of props.children.map(() => )

+React.Children.map takes into account that props.children may be an array or an object where as props.children.map assumes that there are multiple children (an array of objects).

+### When would you use a class component over a functional component?

+If your component has state or a lifecycle method, use a class component.
+Otherwise, use a functional component.

+### What are refs in react?

+Refs are an escape hatch which allow you to get direct access to a DOM element.
+In order to use them you attach a ref attribute to your component whose value is a callback function which recieves the underlying DOM element as its first argument.

+### What is two way data binding in an MVC cdoebase?

+Two way data binding means that when properties in the model get updated, so does the UI.

+Similarly, when properties in the UI get updated, so does the model.

+You cannot update one piece of data without the other.
+The data sets are "bound"

 ### Talk to me about Error Boundaries

 Error boundaries are a feature of React 16.
 They are React components that catch JavaScript errors anywhere in their child component tree, log those errors and display a fallback UI instead of the crashed component tree.
 Think of them as try-catch statements, but for React.

 ### What is Reselect?

+### What React.cloneElement?

+You can use this to clone and return a new React Element with all of the original props plus any additional props you would like to add.

+### What React.createElement?

+You typically won't be using this function if you are writing React with JSX.
+React.createElement creates and returns a new React Element of a given type (tag name string such as 'div' or 'span').

+## General

 ### What is a Closure in JavaScript?